rhiaro/questforbrothers/index.md

 "Are we there?"
 Nika was by his side.

-Jackann shook hi shead and rubbed his eyes.
+Jackann shook his head and rubbed his eyes.
 "I... no surely not.
 It's too soon.
 What time is it?"
 He looked out of the window but could make nothing useful out.

 The doors hissed open and five smartly dressed men boarded.
 Nika had gathered her things and perched on the bench beside Jackann.
 The men sat on the opposite side, and paid Nika and Jackann no heed.